GuruMaps/AndroidManual/02-features.md

 To **edit collection name and description** tap the name or description field and use the onscreen keyboard to type a new text.

-To **set a collection as default** tap the Default Collection switch to ON to save newly added bookmarks and GPS tracks to this collection.
+To **set a collection as default** move the Default Collection switch ON to save newly added bookmarks and GPS tracks to this collection.

 To **select a parent collection** in which this current collection is cataloged, tap My Collections cell.